afsolarte/onix-cms-yii2/README.md

-# onix-cms-yii2
+# Onix CMS

-a "plug and play" CMS
+A "plug and play" CMS made for yii2 Advanced Applications